 Riding with a helmet you are better off than one without.
 With a good weather, most riders do not see the need of putting on a helmet, ending up in compromising their safety.
 All-weather helmet seems the most suitable name for the half helmets, I mean, no matter how hot it is, you won’t hesitate wearing one; the ventilation is good.
 There are some that have a leather lining to provide some heat to the rider on cold days.
 You don’t have to compromise on your safety in any weather condition with a half helmet by your side.

 It goes without saying the breathability factor that comes with half helmets.
 Not hating on the full face helmet but, why have your face fully covered in a sweaty helmet?
 Not to mention you are already in heavy black leather riding gear and the unforgiving scorching sun is out in full wrath.
 You might just end up suffocating, for crying out loud.

 Half helmets are simply made out of less but same material as a traditional full face helmet, meaning less material covering your head which provides a large surface area for air circulation.
 Even with the events on full-face helmets, the air circulation can be that good.
-Grab a half helmet on your next ride and enjoy the feel of blowing wind, especially when you on low speed.
+Grab a half helmets on your next ride and enjoy the feel of blowing wind, especially when you on low speed.

-Safety is the primary concern when it comes to motorcycle helmets, no matter how crowd-pleasing a helmet may be if compromises your safety, that's not the best helmet.
-The half helmets may not be a good choice for those who hate the sound of blowing wind but still want to feel it blowing.
+Safety is the primary concern when it comes to motorcycle helmets, no matter how crowd-pleasing a helmet may be if compromises your safety, that’s not the best helmet.
+The half helmet may not be a good choice for those who hate the sound of blowing wind but still want to feel it blowing.
 Not to worry, you can invest in some earplugs which will allow you to feel the wind and block the noise as well.
 However, the decision to wear a half face helmet depends entirely on you.
 Most riders keep both the full face and half shell motorcycle helmets and get to choose the perfect one for the day.